noplacenoaddress/RNMnetwork/Part 3 - Crimes deaths and laws against them/1 - Possible related deaths.md

 24 May of 2019.
 A professor of mine, doctor **Giuseppe Ciaccio** [[5]](https://person.dibris.unige.it/ciaccio-giuseppe/), **lost his life** [[6]](https://www.ilsecoloxix.it/genova/2019/05/24/news/trovato-morto-escursionista-disperso-a-punta-martin-1.32924897) in an excursion.
 Apparently.
 He wants edge **punta Martin** [[7]](https://it.wikipedia.org/wiki/Punta_Martin), in Liguria, Genoa.
 In radio frequency she says that she knows about this death.
 Rest in peace Giuseppe.
 He was also a radio operator, **IZ1QZE** [[8]](https://www.qsl.net/iz1qze/).

+### Abnormal soaring deaths from suicide in Catalunya

 ![Suicides in Catalonya](../Images/suicides.png)

 In this graph, obtained reading the **official data** [[9]](https://www.idescat.cat/pub/?id=aec&n=616&lang=es) by **statistical institute of Catalonia** [[10]](https://ca.wikipedia.org/wiki/Institut_d%27Estad%C3%ADstica_de_Catalunya), you can see how suicide tax has grown like 25%.
 Another case? *I don't think so*.
 This increase it's probably related to the "Illuminati" pseudo dictatorship.